kyle782/Eventile/GitHubPages/UIDESIGN.md

 ## User Interactions

-Users will primarily interact with our app using buttons.
+Users will primarily interact with our app using buttons/hyperlinks.
 Events will be displayed to the user in a grid layout, with each event being contained in a "tile".
 Users will also be able to click on the tile to be redirected to the selected event.

 The top navigation bar will consist of flat buttons that redirect the user to the destination page.